 Which dish is considered the most Israeli?
 Falafel, of course.
-After all, despite the fact that these fried chickpea balls were born in Egypt, and then rolled all over the Middle East and North-East Africa, falafel, like no other, claims to be the king of Israeli cuisine.
+After all, even though these fried chickpea balls were born in Egypt, and then rolled all over the Middle East and North-East Africa, falafel, like no other, claims to be the king of Israeli cuisine.

 In all cities of Israel and literally at every step, you will find a kiosk with falafel.
 But do not rush to stop at the first falafel that comes your way.
 Not every kiosk makes a really good falafel, and some even make a terrible one.

 Who adds more parsley to the mix, and who uses only coriander.
-Who has balls without greens at all, and who offers original salads and supplements.
+Who has balls without greens at all, and who offers original salads and supplements?
 Every Israeli has a favorite.
-But there are falafels that have no regular customers at all, but only occasional hungry passers-by.
-They don't know that this seller's falafel is almost all bread crumbs, which are much cheaper than chickpeas, he doesn't change the oil in the fryer every day, his pita is constantly torn and there are definitely spots on his t-shirt.
+But some falafels have no regular customers at all, but only occasional hungry passers-by.
+They don't know that this seller's falafel is almost all bread crumbs, which are much cheaper than chickpeas, he doesn't change the oil in the fryer every day, his pita is constantly torn and there are spots on his t-shirt.

 You need to know where to buy falafel.
 Especially if you want to taste a truly delicious Israeli falafel.
 So as a tour guide in Israel who organizes guided tours in Israel I decided to share with you the appearances and passwords of the best falafel in the center of Tel Aviv.